Manul28/Manul28/README.md

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> About Me:
 - 🏦 I'm a computer science student enrolled at VIT,Vellore and I am passionate about learning new technologies.
     <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 - 💻 I enjoy working with **Python,Django,Flask.
-I am well familiarised with Machine Learning Algorithm**
+I am well familiarised with Machine Learning Algorithm and Data Science**
 - 💬 Talk to me about cricket, carrom, films and pretty much anything else.
 - 👯 We can connect to play some games like CS-GO,AmongUS, Stumble Guys and Racing games.
 - 👔Interned as technical trainee at INMAS-DRDO and built a foundational prototype model for long distance file transfer and inventory management system GUI desktop app using tkinter, sqlite3 and a plethora of python libraries.